jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   the terminal still shows passing tests.

-Since the test is green you can try any ideas you have until you understand what has been written so far.
-It is time for a nap.
+Since the test is green you can try any ideas you want until you understand what has been written so far.
+Time for a nap.

 ----